darenliang/darenliang.com/content/posts/the-basketball-tryout.md

 <summary>Reveal the Solution</summary>
 <p>As you can see, it looks like \( 0.6 \) is the solution, but why?</p>

-For fix probabilities, the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) is used.
+For fixed probabilities, the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution) is used.

 <p>
 \[